[?] Start Receiving This Blog Today By Simply Subscribing

 The community garden will hopefully attract beneficial insects but is bound to attract some bad ones too.
 A method of dealing with them should be in place as well.

-A group effort by neighbours or an organization is a wonderful thing.
+A group effort by neighbours or an organization is a truly wonderful thing.

 Leave Community-Garden, Return To Planting A Garden